 Air travel is not always the smooth-sailing experience we’d like.
 Unfortunately, flight delays happen.
-If you’ve been on a delayed flight, particularly one that arrived three or more hours late, you may be able to claim flight delay compensation.
-Read on to learn about your air passenger rights and what to do when your flight’s delayed
+If you’ve been on a delayed flight, you may be able to claim up to €600 flight delay compensation under a European legislation called EC 261.

-EU law EC 261 says you can file a claim for cash compensation if…
+Under EC 261, you could be entitled to file a delayed flight claim for €600 cash flight compensation if…

 ---|---|---|---|---|

-€ – | ✔️ €300 | ✔️ €600 | ✔️ €600 | ✔️ Non-internal EU flights over 3,500 km |
+Non-internal EU flights over 3,500 km | ❌ € – | ✔️ €300 | ✔️ €600 | ✔️ €600 |

 Flight delay is based on the time you arrive at your final destination.
 This is important because even if your flight takes off late, the airline may still be able to make up time in the air.